graezykev/explain-nuance-git-merge-rebase/README.md

 # A Nuance of Git Merge and Rebase

-Explore the intricate dance between merging and rebasing in Git, and clarify these often misunderstood commands with a hands-on demonstration.
+In this guide, we will walk through the basics of managing code changes in Git using both merge and rebase strategies.
+This tutorial aims to clarify these often misunderstood commands with a hands-on demonstration.

 ## Introduction